robin-rpr/calos/doc/clearly-image.rst

 The username and password are remembered for the life of the process and silently re-offered to the registry if needed.
-One case when this happens is on push to a private registry: many registries will first offer a read-only token when :code:`ch-image` checks if something exists, then re-authenticate when upgrading the token to read-write for upload.
+One case when this happens is on push to a private registry: many registries will first offer a read-only token when :code:`clearly image` checks if something exists, then re-authenticate when upgrading the token to read-write for upload.
 If your site uses one-time passwords such as provided by a security device, you can specify :code:`--password-many` to provide a new secret each time.